X

 One of the most powerful weapons you have as a WordPress site owner is analytics.
 You can use its data and patterns to make more informed decisions and help you understand your audience better.

-As such, Google Analytics presents one of the best ways to get data insight, such as site performance, user behavior, and traffic patterns.
+As such, Google Analytics 4 is one of the best ways to gain data insight into site performance, user behavior, and traffic patterns.

 Ways to Integrate Google Analytics with WordPress